usnistgov/ARIAC/docs/tutorials/tutorial_5.rst

 - Imports

-    - :inline-python:`MoveAGV`: Service class which is used to move an AGV to a preset location  (see `MoveAGV.srv <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/srv/MoveAGV.srv>`_ )
+    - :python:`MoveAGV`: Service class which is used to move an AGV to a preset location  (:term:`ariac_msgs/srv/MoveAGV`).

 - Instance Methods

-    - :inline-python:`lock_agv_tray(self, num)`: Method to lock the tray of an AGV.
-This method creates a client to the ``/ariac/agv{num}_lock_tray`` service and calls it.
+    - :python:`lock_agv_tray(self, num)`: Method to lock the tray of an AGV.
+This method creates a client to the :rosservice:`/ariac/agv{num}_lock_tray` service and calls it.
 The AGV number is passed as an argument to the method.

-    - :inline-python:`move_agv_to_station(self, num, station)`: Method to move an AGV to a station.
-This method creates a client to the ``/ariac/move_agv{num}`` service and calls it.
+    - :python:`move_agv_to_station(self, num, station)`: Method to move an AGV to a station.
+This method creates a client to the :rosservice:`/ariac/move_agv{num}` service and calls it.
 The AGV number and station are passed as arguments to the method.

 Executable
 ----------

 .. code-block:: python
-    :caption: tutorial_5.py
+    :caption: :file:`tutorial_5.py`

     #!/usr/bin/env python3
     '''